ahobsonsayers/twigots/README.md

 `GET` request to `https://www.twickets.live/services/catalogue` and copy the `api_key` query parameter from the request.

-This API is not provided here due to liability concerns, but seems to be fixed/unchanging, and is very easy to find.
+This API key is not provided here due to liability concerns, but the key seems to be fixed/unchanging and is very easy to get using the instructions above.

 ## Example Usage